sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

 - Pinning desktop apps to start sceen

-# Create WinPE bootable USB
+# Create a USB that can boot to WinPE

 |  Windows version  | Link to run ADKSetup.exe      |